exakat/php-dictionary/dictionary.rst

        echo 1/$a;
    }
    catch(DivisionByZeroError $e){
-       echo Trying to divide by 0;
+       echo "Trying to divide by 0";
    }
    ?>